wdk-docs/feathers-docs/docs/_sources/api/services.rst.txt

 “Services” are the heart of every Feathers application.
-Services are JavaScript objects (or instances of `ES6 classes <https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes>`_) that implement :ref:`services_service-method`.
+Services are JavaScript objects (or instances of `ES6 classes <https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes>`_) that implement :ref:`services_service-methods`.
 Feathers itself will also add some :ref:`services_feathers-functionality` to its services.

 .. _services_service-methods: